carolineweldon/problem-set/README.md

 Problem-1
-Write a program that asks the user to input any positive integer and outputs the sum of all numbers between one and that number.
+Write a program that asks the user to input any positive integer and outputs the sum of all numbers between one and that number. problem-1.2.py is a second solution.
+As the course has progressed I can back and though about alernative ways of solving the problems.

 References:
 https://docs.python.org/3/tutorial